But details of the charges were sealed, a US court official said on Monday.

 His older brother, Tamerlan Tsarnaev (26) died after a gunfight with police early Friday morning.

 The crime scene around the blasts was still closed but was expected to reopen within a day or two.
+Signs declaring "Boston Strong" hung about the city.

 Memorial services were set on Monday for two of those killed in the bombings: Krystle Campbell, a 29-year-old restaurant manager, and Chinese graduate student Lingzi Lu.
 An 8-year-old boy, Martin Richard, was also killed.